-In the magnetic Skyrme model, the Derrick's theorem supports $-E_1/(2(E_{0a}+E_{0b}))=1$, while in the baby-Skyrme model, $E_{4a}/(E_{0a}+E_{0b})=1$.
-The ratio thus tells us which terms have the dominant role in the stability of the solitons.
-We shall discuss it in the next subsection.
+In the magnetic Skyrme model, Derrick's theorem supports $-E_1/(2(E_{0a}+E_{0b}))=1$, while in the baby--Skyrme model, $E_{4a}/(E_{0a}+E_{0b})=1$.
+The ratio thus conveys the terms that have a dominant role in the stability of the solitons.
+We shall discuss this in the following sub-section.

-For the Skyrme term and the Zeeman potential; $[0, \kappa_1, \kappa_{4a}, 0, \kappa_{0a}, 0]$, the solutions are plotted in Fig.\ref{fig:dm-sk-ze} also with the non-compacton solutions $\kappa_2\neq 0$.
-As increasing $\kappa_2$, the tail of the profile function extends and changes the convex from upward to downward.
-The maximum of the energy density approaches to the origin.
+For the Skyrme term and the Zeeman potential, $[0, \kappa_1, \kappa_{4a}, 0, \kappa_{0a}, 0]$, the solutions are plotted in Fig.\ref{fig:dm-sk-ze} along with the non-compacton solutions $\kappa_2\neq 0$.
+Upon increasing $\kappa_2$, the tail of the profile function extends and changes the convex shape from upward to downward.
+The maximum energy density approaches the origin.
 This is because when the convex is downward, the range of $\pi/2<f\leq \pi$ reduces.
-At that time, the energy density of the kinetic term and the Skyrme term increases, while the contribution of the DMI term is negative.
-As a result, the energy density enhances in the vicinity of the origin.
-In Fig.\ref{fig:dm-sk-ze-dfdr}, we focus on a characteristic behavior of this solution; it exhibits $f'(R)\neq 0$ at the boundary $r=R$ which looks similar with the compactons found by Gisiger and Paranjape~\cite{Gisiger:1996vb}.
-It can be easy to verify how the feature is realized as the following.
-If one plug the boundary condition $f(R)=0$ into the Euler equation (\ref{Eulereq}), at the boundary it has
+At this time, the energy density of the kinetic term and the Skyrme term increases, whereas the contribution of the DMI term is negative.
+As a result, the energy density is enhanced in the vicinity of the origin.
+In Fig.\ref{fig:dm-sk-ze-dfdr}, we focus on the characteristic behavior of this solution; it exhibits $f'(R)\neq 0$ at the boundary $r = R$ that appears similar to the compactons found by Gisiger and Paranjape~\cite{Gisiger:1996vb}.
+It is easy to verify how the feature is realized, as discussed below.
+If the boundary condition $f(R) = 0$ is substituted into the Euler equation (\ref{Eulereq}),

-It is easy to see that when the boundary is far from the origin $R\to \infty$, $df/dr\to \infty$, and then the energy density (\ref{eq:edens-f}) becomes divergent.
-Therefore, in order to avoid such singularity of the energy, the model has to choose a solution with a concrete finite radius, i.e., the compacton.
+at the boundary.
+When the boundary is far from the origin $R\to \infty$, $df/dr\to \infty$, the energy density (\ref{eq:edens-f}) becomes divergent.
+Therefore, to avoid such singularity of the energy, the model has to choose a solution with a concrete finite radius, i.e., compacton.

-When a different potential term is chosen, such as the squared Zeeman potential term; $[0, \kappa_1, \kappa_{4a}, 0, 0, \kappa_{0b}]$, the solutions are not compactons (see Fig.\ref{fig:sk-dm-sq}).
-As increasing $\kappa_2$, the tail of the profile function extends and the maximum of energy density becomes higher and closer to the origin.
+When a different potential term is chosen, such as the squared Zeeman potential term, $[0, \kappa_1, \kappa_{4a}, 0, 0, \kappa_{0b}]$, the solutions are not compactons (see Fig.\ref{fig:sk-dm-sq}).
+Upon increasing $\kappa_2$, the tail of the profile function extends and the maximum of energy density becomes higher and closer to the origin.
 Compared with Fig.\ref{fig:dm-sk-ze}, the change is moderate.
-If we assume $f(R)=0$, the Euler equation at the boundary now becomes
+If we assume $f(R) = 0$, the Euler equation at the boundary becomes

-and we are not able to say anything about the compactness from this point of view.
-In the next subsection, we will present the new compacton solution satisfying this condition.
+Nonetheless, this does not reveal anything regarding the compactness.
+In the next subsection, we present a new compacton solution satisfying this condition.